alternativeTime/glycospectrumscan/README.md

 GlycoSpectrumScan: fishing glycopeptides from MS spectra of protease digests of human colostrum sIgA.
 Deshpande N1, Jensen PH, Packer NH, Kolarich D.

-Please note this repo is intended to replace https://github.com/wliu1197/glycospectrumscan and as such on rights are maintained by the original developer team.
+Please note this repo is intended to replace https://github.com/wliu1197/glycospectrumscan and as such all rights are maintained by the original development team.